my partner makes me feel lonely in pregnancy

 But I do talk about it!

-And in this post, I’ll explain why you feel lonely, why it’s totally normal, and what you can do about it.
+In this post, I’ll explain why you feel lonely, why it’s totally normal, and what you can do about it.

 Ready?